Group on Institutional Advancement (GIA)

 The GIA Awards for Excellence Competition is an annual, peer-reviewed competition that recognizes outstanding work by members of the Group on Institutional Advancement (GIA) and their staff.
 The awards honor the most creative and effective approaches used to promote academic medicine through alumni relations, communications, development, marketing, and public affairs/community relations programs and projects.

 Interested in Submitting Your Work?

-You’ve spent the entire year creating innovative campaigns, writing articles, organizing alumni and community events, revamping your digital presence, and most importantly, demonstrating the value of your institution to your community.
+We want to recognize the outstanding work you’ve produced to help advance your institution to greatness.
+You’ve been responding to the pandemic and, at the same time, creating innovative campaigns, writing articles, organizing alumni and community events, revamping your digital presence, and, most important, demonstrating the value of your institution to your community.
 Now is the time to show off your work and be recognized!

 Learn more about the competition with the resources below:

 - Jennifer Blanck, Director, Constituent Engagement: Group on Institutional Advancement

 - Madalyn Hemminghaus, Constituent Engagement Specialist, Group on Institutional Advancement